HOW TO SET UP A HOME THEATER FOR AN APARTMENT

 While you may not have true surround sound, today’s multi-channel sound bars do a fantastic job of mimicking surround sound and come in 5.1 and 7.1 channel varieties as sounds are assigned to separate channels to create a 3D sound field.
 We recommend checking out the Vizio SB2821-D6 28-Inch 2.1 Channel Soundbar.

-2.1 Channel Sound System for Apartment
+2.1 Channel Sound System

 2.1 Channel audio systems are similar to soundbars in that they include two speakers in stereo and a subwoofer.